Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: Minimal continuous-time Markov chains, their long-term behaviour and stationary distributions

 Summing both sides of \eqref{eq:statdef} over $x\in\s$ and taking the limit $t\to\infty$, we find that the chain is non-explosive when its starting location is sampled from a stationary distribution:

 Taking the derivative in time of \eqref{eq:statdef}, we find that stationary distributions are stationary solutions of the CME \eqref{eq:CME} (that is, it belongs to \eqref{eq:cmestat}).
-The reverse direction is slightly more complicated: \begin{theorem}[Theorem 2.41\cite{Kuntzthe}] Let $X$ be a continuous-time chain with rate matrix $Q$ satisfying \eqref{eq:qmatrix}.
-A probability distribution $\pi$ on $\s$ is a stationary distribution of $X$ if and only if it is a stationary solution of the CME and the chain is non-explosive when initialised with law $\pi$: \eqref{eq:statnoexp} holds. \end{theorem} In particular, assuming that $Q$ is regular, $\pi$ is a stationary distribution if and only if it is a stationary distribution of the chain.
+The reverse direction is slightly more complicated: \begin{theorem}[Theorem 2.41\cite{Kuntzthe}] Let $X$ be a continuous-time chain with rate matrix $Q$ satisfying \eqref{eq:qmatrix}--\eqref{eq:qmatrix2}.
+A probability distribution $\pi$ on $\s$ is a stationary distribution of $X$ if and only if it is a stationary solution of the CME and the chain is non-explosive when initialised with law $\pi$ (i.e., \eqref{eq:statnoexp} holds). \end{theorem} In particular, assuming that $Q$ is regular, $\pi$ is a stationary distribution if and only if it is a stationary distribution of the chain.
 In other words, \eqref{eq:cmestat} is an \emph{analytical} (as in non-probabilistic) \emph{linear programming characterisation}\cite{Kuntzthe,Kurtz1998} of the set of stationary distributions for regular $Q$.
 The non-explosivity in Theorem \ref{Qstateq} is crucial: a counterexample is the birth-death process \eqref{eq:one_step} with $a_+(x):=2^{2x}$ and $a_-(x):=2^{2x}/2$.
 In this case, the sum in \eqref{eq:normalising} is finite showing that the CME has a unique stationary solution $\pi$ given by \eqref{eq:1deg}--\eqref{eq:normalising}.
 However, \cite[Theorem 11]{Reuter1957} shows that the process is explosive for any initial distribution (including $\pi$) and it follows from \eqref{eq:statnoexp} that no stationary distribution exists.

-Stationary distributions are of interest because, if the chain is positive recurrent, then, regardless of the initial distribution $\lambda$, they determine\cite{Meyn1993a} the chain's long term behaviour in the sense that the time-varying law of the chain converges to one of them:
+Stationary distributions are of interest because, if the chain is stable, then, regardless of the initial distribution $\lambda$, they determine\cite{Meyn1993a} the chain's long term behaviour. i.e., the time-varying law of the chain converges in total variation to a stationary distribution, $\pi$:

-and that the fraction of time that the chain spends in any given state tends to the probability that one of the stationary distribution awards to the state: